About Maximise clicks bidding

 If you don’t yet know what type of automated bid strategy is right for you, read about automated bid strategies first.

-Since the bid strategy known as “automatic bidding” is just one of many ways to automate your bids in AdWords, we’re giving this strategy a more descriptive name: Maximise Clicks.
-A Maximise Clicks bid strategy works the same way as automatic bidding, with the additional option of being set up as a portfolio bid strategy.
+Since the bid strategy known as 'automatic bidding' is just one of many ways to automate your bids in Google Ads, we’re giving this strategy a more descriptive name: Maximise clicks.
+A Maximise clicks bid strategy works the same way as automatic bidding, with the additional option of being set up as a portfolio bid strategy.
 Learn more about portfolio bid strategies

 How it works

-AdWords focuses on increasing clicks for any set of keywords, ad groups or campaigns while spending a target amount.
-If you don't specify a target spend amount, then AdWords will attempt to use the remaining daily budget of any campaigns using this bid strategy.
+Google Ads focuses on increasing clicks for your campaigns while spending a target amount.
+If you don't specify a target spend amount, Google Ads will attempt to use the remaining daily budget of any campaigns using this bid strategy.

-You can set up custom ad scheduling to show your ads on certain days or during specific times, and use the “maximise clicks” strategy to focus on increasing clicks during those days and times.
-Note that if you set bid adjustments based on day and time with campaigns using this strategy, then those bid adjustments won't be applied to your bids.
+You can set up custom ad scheduling to show your ads on certain days or during specific times, and use the 'maximise clicks' strategy to focus on increasing clicks during those days and times.

-You can use Maximise Clicks for a single campaign, or you can set it up as a portfolio strategy.
-Portfolio strategies group together multiple campaigns, ad groups and keywords into a single strategy.
-Find out more
+You can use Maximise clicks for a single campaign, or you can set it up as a portfolio strategy.
+Portfolio strategies group together multiple campaigns into a single strategy.
+Learn more

-You can set a cap on bids for any keywords, ad groups or campaigns when using a portfolio Maximise Clicks bid strategy.
+You can set a cap on bids when using a Maximise clicks bid strategy.
 It lets you control the maximum amount that you're willing to pay for each click.
-If you don't enter a maximum CPC bid limit, AdWords adjusts your bids to try to get you as many clicks as possible while spending your target spend amount.
+If you don't enter a maximum CPC bid limit, Google Ads adjusts your bids to try to get you as many clicks as possible while spending your target spend amount.

-This is the amount you're willing to spend each day on all of the keywords, ad groups and campaigns that use a specific bid strategy.
-AdWords will try to stay within your target spend, but may spend more, or less depending on your remaining budget and fluctuations in click costs.
+This is the amount that you're willing to spend each day on all of the keywords, ad groups and campaigns that use a specific bid strategy.
+Google Ads will try to stay within your target spend, but may spend more or less depending on your remaining budget and fluctuations in click costs.
 It's distributed across any keywords, ad groups and campaigns that share the strategy, which could span multiple campaign daily budgets.

-If you don't enter a target spend amount, then AdWords attempts to meet your bid automation goals while staying within your daily budget (or budgets, if you've applied your strategy to keywords, ad groups or campaigns that use multiple budgets).
+If you don't enter a target spend amount, Google Ads attempts to meet your bid automation goals while staying within your daily budget (or budgets, if you've applied your strategy to multiple campaigns with different budgets).

 Let's say that you have a £100 daily budget.
-You're using manual bidding to manage some of your keywords, but using the "Maximise clicks" bid strategy to manage the rest.
-If you don't set a target spend amount, then AdWords will first spend whatever amount is required by your manually managed keywords.
+You're using manual bidding to manage some of your campaigns, but using the 'Maximise clicks' bid strategy to manage the rest.
+If you don't set a target spend amount, Google Ads will first spend whatever amount is required by your manually managed campaigns.
 Then it will try to get as many clicks as possible while spending whatever is remaining of your £100 budget.